what’s this space really about?

 A little backstory..

-I became a chameleon at a young age, with the aim to make others happy.
+I became a chameleon at a young age so as to fit in and be likeable.
 At the same time, I wasn’t surrounded by many healthy familial relationships nor was that something fully modeled to me.
-That being said, making friends didn’t come easy for me, and I got along infinitely better with boys who were like me personality and interest-wise from a young age.
+That being said, making friends didn’t come easy or natural for me, and I got along infinitely better with boys (who were similar to my personality and interests) from a young age.

 This only really started coming to light as I went from being homeschooled to entering public school in 6th grade.
 I still felt like I had to have this tough grip on being this person I wasn’t for everyone else’s sake, and it look natural.

-I won’t bore you with the rest, but at 30-something I was hit smack across the face, like I had just woken up from a coma the last 15 or more years, not knowing who I even was.
-I had been masking, or wearing a mask, all this time when it suddenly fell apart and entirely out of my control.
+I won’t bore you with the rest, but at 30-something I was hit smack across the face, like I had just woken up from a coma the last 15 or more years, not really knowing who I even was.
+I had been masking, or wearing a mask, until it suddenly fell apart.

-I woke up to the fact I had been coasting through a dead-end job I grew to dislike, didn’t even know what I actually liked nor what I wanted to do with my life, and had zero clue who I was.
+I woke up to the fact I had been coasting through a dead-end job that left me stir-crazy (and, frankly, overworked and undervalued) and, to be honest, I didn’t even know what I actually liked nor what I wanted to do with my life.
+I had zero clue, and I probably scare people when I tell them I can hardly picture my life more than 5 years out.

 It was like my identity – that was rooted in all these other things and according to what I thought others wanted me to be – totally fell apart, went limp, died, vanished.
 Like I had been operating through life in the dark only to suddenly have the light switch turn on.